 We grew up with digital, and we’re creating new behaviors

-Marketplaces are changing how Gen Z discovers products and services and how they pay.
+Marketplaces are changing Gen Z shopping habits — how they discover products and services and how they pay.
 Brands should consider new ways of making their products both accessible and discoverable.
 For some apps that don’t provide the functionality they crave, Gen Zers have taken matters into their own hands.